-Several of the English usages in the Pappa Joseph messages may be unique to this website, while a few others, though not common, are used by some other writers.
+Several of the English usages in the messages of Pappa Joseph are unique to this website, while a few others, though not common, are also found elsewhere in the books and websites of other writers.

-The omission of the unnecessary letter ‘p’ in all words beginning with this letter but where it is not pronounced, such as: psyche (syche), psychology (sychology), psychiatry (sychiatry).
+The omission of the unnecessary ‘p’ in all words beginning with this letter but where it is not pronounced, such as : psyche (syche), psychology (sychology), psychiatry (sychiatry).

 A word may sometimes be used as another part of speech by omitting its traditional modifier and just using the trunk word.
 Examples: ‘climate’ instead of ‘acclimatize’ – ‘It took several weeks for me to be climated to the heat of this country’; ‘hospital’ instead of ‘hospitalize’; – ‘He had to be hospitaled after splurging excessively on oysters.

 Some traditional punctuation rules are cast aside for more logical ones.
 Instead of using a double apostrophe (“) to start a quote, and then use a single apostrophe for quotes within that sentence, Pappa Joseph messages follow the reverse rule.
 Another instance is the use of a comma after a closing apostrophe, and not before, in quotes.
 Example: ‘I am not sure if the person who shouted to me “Stay calm!”, and then pulled me out of the burning vehicle was an angel or a human’, said John.